RitikKathuria28/Linkedlist_DS/README.md

         x = 7
       Output: (6, 1), (5,2)

-7. Count triplets in a sorted doubly linked list whose sum is equal to a given value x
+7. TripletSUMinDDL:- Count triplets in a sorted doubly linked list whose sum is equal to a given value x

-8. Rotate doubly Linked list
+8. RotateDDLbyN:- Rotate doubly Linked list by N nodes